| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 This function computes adaptive smoothing bandwidths for a dataset, using the methods of Abramson (1982) and Hall and Marron (1988).

-The function bw.abram
+The function bw.abram is generic.

-There is a default method bw.abram.default
+There is a default method bw.abram.default.

 The spatstat package family includes methods for spatial objects.